3

 STORMWATER MANAGEMENT AND PLAN REVIEW

-In addition to the VSMP fee which may be required for your project, the Agreement in Lieu of SWM form is required for single-family lots where stormwater management cannot be achieved.
+In addition to the VESMP fee which may be required for your project, the Agreement in Lieu of SWM form is required for single-family lots where stormwater management cannot be achieved.
 As part of the plan review process, Watershed Management will ask to have the signed Agreement submitted at the time of plan submittal.
 While the SWPPP is not required to be submitted at the time of plan submission, the SWPPP will be required to be kept on site along with all other required permits and made available to the site inspector(s).

 STORMWATER MANAGEMENT AND SITE PERMITTING